OpenTermsArchive/docs/content/collections/reference/roles.md

 - Research and identify new services to track
 - Create and update service declarations
-- Verify terms URLs and accessibility
 - Validate terms selection and extraction
 - Report issues to maintainers
-- Update outdated service information
-- Report issues on the engine repository
+- Report issues affecting contributions to maintainers

 ---